coursera-projects-mnmousa/final-project-data-analysis-python/README.md

 This is the final project from the Coursera course **"Data Analysis with Python"** by IBM.

 ## 🔍 Project Summary
-The goal was to predict housing prices using a real dataset of homes sold in **King County, WA** between May 2014 and May 2015.
+The goal was to predict housing prices of homes sold in **King County, WA** between May 2014 and May 2015.

 ## ✅ Tasks Completed
 1. Displayed data types using `.dtypes`